numpy/numpy/doc/source/user/basics.rec.rst

-As an optional convenience numpy provides an ndarray subclass, :class:`numpy.recarray`, and associated helper functions in the :mod:`numpy.lib.recfunctions` submodule, that allows access to fields of structured arrays by attribute instead of only by index.
+As an optional convenience numpy provides an ndarray subclass, :class:`numpy.recarray`, and associated helper functions in the :mod:`numpy.lib.recfunctions` submodule (aliased as ``numpy.rec``), that allows access to fields of structured arrays by attribute instead of only by index.
 Record arrays also use a special datatype, :class:`numpy.record`, that allows field access by attribute on the structured scalars obtained from the array.

 The simplest way to create a record array is with ``numpy.rec.array``::